bbc/dsrp_bbcavs10k_distribution/README.md

 ## General Description
 This dataset is a collection of broadcast TV programmes with subtitles and associated metadata, made available by the BBC Data Science Research Partnership (DSRP) initiative for academic research use.
 To use this dataset you must be affiliated with a DSRP partner university and have signed and returned to the BBC a copy of a Data Usage Agreement.

-This dataset comprises of 10,166 programmes broadcast by the BBC in the UK between June 2007 and December 2021 and contains content originally recorded between 1962 and 2017.
+This dataset comprises of 10,160 programmes broadcast by the BBC in the UK between June 2007 and December 2021 and contains content originally recorded between 1962 and 2017.

 ### Dataset Composition
 Each programme is identified by a globally unique number, called a diskref, which looks like '5129483056238917697'.
-The video and audio for each programme is contained in an MEPG transport stream (TS) file with a .ts file extension.
-Subtitles are provided as an XML file for convenience.
+All programmes are contained in an MEPG transport stream (TS) file with a .ts file extension.
+Subtitles are provided as a supplementary XML file for convenience.
 A checksum for each TS file is available in this github repository to allow verification of dataset integrity.

-A single spreadsheet file in .xlsx format is provided, holding descriptive metadata for each TS file.
+A single spreadsheet file in .xlsx format is provided, holding descriptive metadata for each programme.

 ## Additional files
 + A spreadsheet of programme metadata. **This spreadsheet comprehensively describes the content of the dataset**.